starti-tecnologia/mini-fwk/README.md

 ### Data migrations and seeds

 Data migrations and seeds are essential to keep mysql schemas and default data in sync between development and production environment.
-There are are two ways of creating a migration: manually and automatic.
-The most common is to generate a migration that automatically check for differences in your entity field definition and mysql information schema.
+There are two ways of creating a migration: manually and automatic.
+The most common is to generate a migration that automatically check for differences in your entity definition and mysql information schema.
 Use the following example:

 ##### Migrations